cyberfury10/stock-data-generator/readme.md

-<span style="color:red"> **Note - This is just program which generates random price data based on the parameters provided.
+<span style="color:red"> **Note - This is just a program which generates random price data based on the parameters provided.
 Real-world stock market data is much more complex and involves many more factors than just random fluctuations.
 Use it at your own discretion** </span>

 This library exposes Two methods

 |Method |
 | --- |
 | generateRandomFlatData(config) |
 | generateCandleStickData(config, interval) |

 Config

 | Key |  sample value |value | required|
 | --- | --- | --- | --- |
 |startDateTime | "2000-01-01T09:15:00.000Z" |Date string | required|